fajran/npTuioClient/README.md

 TUIO Client plugin for web browsers.

-This is a TUIO Client implemented as a NPAPI-based browser plugin.
+This is a TUIO Client implemented as an NPAPI-based browser plugin.
 It uses [reacTIVision's](http://reactivision.sourceforge.net/) TUIO Client as a base.

 The plugin constantly calls a javascript function `tuio_callback` whenever a new touch event arrives.
-Having this function called, you can start using javascript to manipulates HTML, Canvas, SVG, etc!
+Having this function called, you can start using javascript to manipulate HTML, Canvas, SVG, etc!

 Check also the included examples to see how to use this plugin.